monicahq/customers/README.md

 php artisan migrate
 ```

+## 📦 Local installation

+If you want to test the portal locally, you need to create an account on https://sandbox-vendors.paddle.com/.

+Then, update the following .env variables that you will find in your account:

+- `PADDLE_VENDOR_ID`
+- `PADDLE_VENDOR_AUTH_CODE`
+- `PADDLE_PUBLIC_KEY`

+Now, to test the different webhooks, you need to listen to them.
+However, you are on local, so by default Paddle won't know how to reach you.
+Therefore, you need to create a tunnel between your local computer and Paddle.
+You can use https://expose.dev/ for this.
+They provide a free account.

+Once you have your Expose account, go to https://sandbox-vendors.paddle.com/alerts-webhooks to configure your tunnel, and now your local application will be able to receive webhooks from Paddle.

 ## 🏷️ Versioning

 We follow [SemVer](http://semver.org/) closely.
 Minor and patch releases should not introduce breaking changes to the codebase.